AxonIQ/reference-guide/axon-server/security/access-control.md

 ### Axon Framework Client Applications

-Applications need to provide a valid token can perform all operations.
-For users there are two groups, users that can login to the dashboard but cannot manage users and users with ADMIN role, who are allowed to manage users.‌
+Applications need to provide a valid token before they can perform all operations.
+For users there are two groups, (1) users that can login to the dashboard but cannot manage users and (2) users with `ADMIN` role, who are allowed to manage users.‌

 The token that applications must provide to use Axon Server is defined in the `axonserver.properties` file.